Rethinking mobility and urban futures in a resource-constrained world

 How does your current work align with the goals and mission of the Club of Rome?

 My guiding principle is that sustainability and resilience must go hand in hand.
 I often explain this with the image of a tightrope walker balancing with a long bar.
 Resilience is the ability to recover when the wind blows you off balance, while sustainability is the bar itself, the steadying force that keeps you moving forward.
-Without resilience, each step is impossible; without sustainability, the bar breaks and the walk ends.
+Without resilience, each step becomes impossible; without sustainability, the bar breaks and the walk ends.

 We must leave behind “either-or” thinking.
 It is not cars versus buses, or growth versus decline.
-It is about integrated systems that combine the best of all options.
-The world must learn humility.
-Humans are not at the top of the living order; we are one member among many.
-Once we embrace coexistence, resilience and sustainability will follow.
-This mindset, grounded in respect for life and equity for all, will ripple outward and support the Club of Rome’s vision of a more just and sustainable world.
+It is about integrated systems that combine the best of all options and recognise trade-offs honestly.
+More fundamentally, the world must learn humility.
+Humans are not at the top of the living order; we are one member among many, interdependent with all life on Earth.

 After decades of watching cities transform, what gives you hope that a sustainable, equitable future is still within reach?

 Hope comes from people and from culture.
 I see it in the philosophy of judo, where opponents bow to one another, recognising their shared humanity even after fierce competition.
-I see it in Ubuntu, the African philosophy of togetherness and in the countless small acts of solidarity I have witnessed across countries.
-History also tells us that change can be faster than we imagine, Bangkok’s railway story is proof.
-And I draw hope from The Club of Rome itself.
-From The Limits to Growth to inspiring the Brundtland Commission and the SDGs, its legacy shows that ideas rooted in long-term thinking can shape global action.
-These are reminders that even amid today’s crises; respect, cooperation and imagination can still carry us toward a sustainable and equitable future.
+I see it in Ubuntu, the African philosophy of togetherness, and in the countless small acts of solidarity I have witnessed across countries.

 Related Content